 – greyish or whitish faeces,

-– fever (temperature below 38.5°C) with chills, headache, muscular and joint pain lasting over 2 days,
+– fever (below 38.5°C) with chills, headache, myalgia or arthralgia lasting more than 2 days,

-In order to relieve side effect sensations, it is recommended to:
+To alleviate side effect, it is recommended to:

-– stop smoking (if a patient is a tobacco smoker),
+– stop smoking (if the patient is a tobacco smoker),

 – get some rest when feeling fatigue,